 The second option is voting for the Dutch candidates for the EP.
 This is possible if you register as a voter no later than 9 April.
 Yes, it’s soon but it will only take a few minutes so here are the procedures:

 - If you have a DigiD or Citizen Service Number (BSN) you can submit your request online.

-- If you don’t have a DigiD or Citizen Service Number (BSN) use one a form, available in English, French and German.
-This form needs to be handed in at the City Office or emailed to email@example.com.
+- If you don’t have a DigiD or Citizen Service Number (BSN) use one a form, available in , and .
+This form needs to be handed in at the City Office or emailed to firstname.lastname@example.org.

 After a successful finishing this procedure, you become a registered voter and the same rules apply for you as they do for Dutch nationals.
 You will receive an invitation to cast your vote including a poll card, at your registered address, no later than 14 days prior to the election day.
 The poll card allows you to vote in any polling station within the municipality’s borders.
 The addresses of polling stations will be made available at amsterdam.nl/verkiezingen.
 To cast a vote, all voters must present proof of identity in a form of an identification document, that is not expired by more than five years.
 Further information, including the list of candidates will become available in the weeks to come.

 Also, it will give you bitching rights about whatever is to come.

 Whether you just scrolled down or actually read through this article, I would just like to say one thing: GO VOTE.
 It’ll only take you an hour out of your day and if you just turned 18 it might be a new experience.
 Also, it will give you bitching rights about whatever is to come.
 If you do your duty and vote, then you have more authority when criticizing whatever the EU parliament decides on.